eliseumedeiros/eliseumedeiros/README.md

 <h1 align="center">Hi 👋, I'm Eliseu Medeiros</h1>
 <h3 align="center">A passionate backend developer from Brazil.
-I have a communicative profile, patient, I can deal with adverse situations and I love learning new things.
-Academic experiences in Teaching Assistant in a data structure discipline, scientific initiation that culminated in the development of a genomic data analysis system and master's degree in bioinformatics.
-Professional experiences focused, until now, on Software Quality following BDD standards and robot software automation.
-I am currently looking for reallocation to develop systems with a focus on Back-End and data analysis.</h3>
+I have a communicative profile, patient, I can deal with adverse situations and I love learning new things. </h3>

+ <h5>📚 Academic experiences in Teaching Assistant in a data structure discipline, scientific initiation that culminated in the development of a genomic data analysis system and master's degree in bioinformatics.</h5>
+ <h5>💼 Professional experiences focused, until now, on Software Quality following BDD standards and robot software automation. </h5>
+ <h5>🔎Now I'm looking for reallocation to develop systems with a focus on Back-End and data analysis.</h5>

 - 🌱 I’m currently Increasing skills in **Javascript and C#**